What Is a Margin Account and How Does Margin Trading Work?

 Key Points

-• A margin account allows investors to borrow money from a brokerage to make larger trades or investments.
+• A margin account allows investors to borrow money from a brokerage to make larger trades or take a short position.

 • Margin extends purchasing power by allowing investors to buy securities worth more than the cash they have on hand.